Mother, sons freed from debris, dark and confusion in quake-toppled Taiwan home

 "Can anybody help?" he recalled shouting out for what seemed like an age.

-Elder brother Chun-po, 29, who had been sleeping in another room, at first did not know who was shouting for help, and called out "who are you?", before realising it was his brother.
+Elder brother Chun-po, 29, who had been sleeping in another room, at first did not know who was shouting for help, and called out "who are you?", before realizing it was his brother.

 Chun-po was lucky though, and could feel a space above him and began to dig himself out with his hands.
 He kept climbing upwards, and as he got closer to the top he could feel the temperature getting colder.